 Each module contains videos from your instructor and a variety of experts in the field to create context for the work, curated exercises to deepen your practice, and assignments to further your skills.

-There are 2 options available for you to complete the course, both with 3 and 6 month payment plans available:
+There are 3 options available for you to complete the course, all with 3 and 6 month payment plans available:

 For a contribution of US$1295, you can move through the training at your own pace, finishing the videos, exercises and assignments when it is convenient for you.

 For a more immersive and focused learning experience, consider joining a group of students for a contribution of US$1695.
-You will work alongside a group of students with direct interaction and feedback from your instructor Alua Arthur, moving at the pace of one module a week.
-With this option, you will have access to the other students and your instructor through weekly discussion forums, groups, and mentorship through periodic live chats.
+You will work alongside a group of students with direct interaction and feedback from your instructor Alua Arthur and expert student guides, moving at the pace of one module a week.
+With this option, you will have access to the other students your student guides and your instructor through weekly discussion forums, groups, and mentorship through periodic live chats.

 While this is a distance learning program, this knowledge is deeply personal.